Battle of Yassıçemen: Main battle

 The Khwarezmian army was structured enclosing the plain.
 The alliance units attacked on the Khwarezmian army and the Khwarezmian retaliated in the same way.
 Jalal al-Din stood on a hill and coordinated his army.
 During the first day, the alliance seized some positions from the Khwarezmians but the occupiers abandoned the newly captured positions at night.
 Jalal al-Din refrained from attacking.

 The alliance again started an attack on the next dawn but they were repelled back.
 After repelling the allied army, the Khwarezmians charged forward and forced Kaykubad I to retreat further.
 The lost positions were captured back.
 Al-Ashraf, the commander of the Mamluk army, reinforced Kaykubad's divisions.
 After seeing the reinforcements, Jalal al-Din concluded that the battle is lost, due to the numerical superiority of the alliance and abandoned the battlefield.

 Aftermath

-This battle was Jalal ad-Din’s last battle, as he lost his army, and while escaping in disguise he was spotted and killed in 1231.
+This battle was Jalal al-Din’s last battle, as he lost his army, and while escaping in disguise he was spotted and killed in 1231.
 His short-lived principality was conquered by the Mongols.
 The Seljuk Sultanate of Rum gradually absorbed Ahlat, Van, Bitlis, Malazgirt and Tbilisi.
-The Seljuk Sultanate of Rum attained a border with the Mongol Empire as they occupied the former territories of Jalal al-Din Mangburnu.
+The Seljuk Sultanate of Rum attained a border with the Mongol Empire as they occupied the former territories of Jalal al-Din Mangburni.
 After the death of Jalal al-Din, Kaykubad I hired Jalal al-Din's former lieutenants to use them as a shield against possible Mongol invasion.
 After the death of Aladdin Kayqubad, Seljuks shared the same fate in 1243 following the Battle of Kösedağ.